YouTube - de Havilland Beaver

 A total of some 1,657 de Havilland Beaver aircraft of all types were built before production ended in 1967.

-The de Havilland Beaver pictured just above from HobbyKing has a 71 in. wingspan and is 47 in. long.
+The RC de Havilland Beaver from HobbyKing has a 71 in. wingspan and is 47 in. long.
 Included with the ARF are flaps.
 Weight is around 6 lbs.

-HobbyKing has a smaller de Havilland Beaver with a wingspan of 40 in. and length of 28 in.
+The smaller HobbyKing RC de Havilland Beaver with a wingspan of 40 in. and length of 28 in.
 It is of all wood construction.

 The de Havilland Beaver from Texas RC Planes has a 118 in. wingspan and is 78 in. long.
 It comes with optional floats.
 A 6.10 engine is recommended to power it.

-Kondor Model Products - KMP has a de Havilland Beaver available with or without floats.
+The Kondor Model Products RC de Havilland Beaver available with or without floats.
 It has a wingspan of 96 in., weight around 16 lbs. ready to fly w/o floats, and uses 1.6 to 1.8 four cycle engines.

-Ikon N'wst has a de Havilland Beaver in a kit.
-Wingspan is 96 in. and weight is around ll lbs.
+The Ikon N'wst RC de Havilland Beaver kit wingspan is 96 in. and weight is around ll lbs.
 You will need a 1.20 four cycle engine for power.

-Air Age Store.com has plans for the de Havilland Beaver.
-It has a 70 in. wingspan and a 46 in. length.
+Air Age Store.com plans for the RC de Havilland Beaver has a 70 in. wingspan and a 46 in. length.
 You can use from .40 to .50 2C engines for power.